-7For students planning to transfer to the Oregon University System, it is recommended to consult with a Childhood Education and Family Studies advisor when choosing electives.
+For students planning to transfer to the Oregon University System, it is recommended to consult with a Childhood Education and Family Studies advisor when choosing electives.
 It is also recommended that transfer students fulfill science and math requirements with electives.
 Developmental and remedial courses and CIS101 will not fulfill elective requirements.

-8HDFS9284 is a required co-requisite to this course.
+Students choosing to earn the Infant and Toddler Development Certificate should take ECE161 and ECE162 HDFS9284 is a required co-requisite to this course.